Yolette Leconte

-Yolette Yole Leconte nee Marie Anne Jacques Yolette Leconte (1917–1981) served as the First Lady of Haiti from 1950 to 1956.
+Marie Anne Jacques Yolette "Yole" Leconte (1917–1981) served as the First Lady of Haiti from 1950 to 1956.

 Early life

 Yolette was the daughter of the deputy Pierre Paul francois Narces Leconte and his cousin Gabrielle Leconte, a niece of President Cincinnatus Leconte, and a descendant of Jean-Jacques Dessalines.
 Yolette was born and raised in La Fossette, Cap-Haitien.
 After her father's death in 1930, at the age of 15, her mother registered her at a boarding school of Mrs. Maud Turien at Port-au-Prince.
 On August 25, 1935, at a party for Quartier Morin, she met an officer named Paul Eugene Magloire.
 They were married less than a year later on April 18, 1936.
 On January 13, 1937, she gave birth to their only son Raymond Magloire at Cap-Haitien, Haiti.
 On June 29, 1938, she gave birth to the couple's first daughter, Elsie Magloire.
 On June 17, 1940, she gave birth to their second daughter, Myrtha Magloire.
 Later that year, she moved with her husband Paul to Port-au-Prince upon his appointment as Commandant of the National Penitentiary.
 While in Port-au-Prince, she gave birth to their third daughter, Paule Magloire, on March 20, 1944, and then to their last child, Yola Magloire, on June 10, 1947.